eburakova/eburakova/README.md

 Hello there!
-I am Ekaterina (Katja), I am about 30 y.o. and just got my Dr. rer. nat. title for a work in solid-state protein NMR spectroscopy.
+I am Ekaterina (Katja), I am a software engineer coming from organic chemistry and protein NMR.

+I have a soft spot for interactive charting, so I am learning D3 on the side.

-👩‍🎓 In my doctoral years, I focussed on feature engineering in protein structural biology.
+🎓 In my doctoral years, I focussed on feature engineering in protein structural biology.
 I adapted of existing models of structure - proterty relationship for a specific case of highly statically disordered samples.
 I explored and proposed scores for the *degree of local disorder*.
 This was a largely interdisciplinary project that combined the domains of quantum physics, molecular biology as well as data science.

 🐠 In spring 2024, I graduated from the Data Science Bootcamp @ [neue fische](https://github.com/neuefische), where I practiced my old skills and learn plently of new ones.

-🧑‍🔬 Since 2024, I am working with Czech biotech startup [AI|ffinity](https://www.aiffinity.com/) as a freelance scientific consultant, data analyst, and a software developer.
+🧑‍🔬 Since 2024, I am working at [AI|ffinity](https://www.aiffinity.com/) to make automated protein NMR assignment a reality.

-🌱 In my future career, I would like to apply methods of data science to solve problems in life sciences or engineering.

 📨 If you are looking for a teammate - drop me an email! burakova.ek@gmail.com